ArgoCanada/argoFloats/README.md

 * Jaimie Harbin, Bedford Institute of Oceanography and Dalhousie University
 * Clark Richards, Bedford Institute of Oceanography

-Since argoFloats is still in a phase of active development, it is not yet available on CRAN.
+Since argoFloats is still in an active phase of development, it is not yet available on CRAN.
 Still, it is easily installed in R with
 ```R
 library(devtools)